jyotitripathi27/Bolttedex/README.md

 # More details on server and client apps -

-# Pokémon server API (Server Application)
+# Pokemon server API (Server Application)

-This is a backend application for retrieving Pokémon data.
-It provides an API to fetch information about various Pokémon, leveraging caching for performance.
+This is a backend application for retrieving Pokemon data.
+It provides an API to fetch information about various Pokemon, leveraging caching for performance.

 API Endpoints

 GET /api/pokemons
-Fetches a list of Pokémon.
+Fetches a list of Pokemon.

 Response:

-200 - Returns an array of Pokémon objects.
+200 - Returns an array of Pokemon objects.
 404 - No record found.
 500 - Internal Server Error.

 ## Features

-- Fetch Pokémon data from a third-party API. (pokeapi.co)
+- Fetch Pokemon data from a third-party API. (pokeapi.co)
 - Cache responses to reduce API calls and improve performance.
 - Comprehensive testing with Jest, including code coverage reports.